-In today’s society, there is a constant need to respond to global challenges that cannot be addressed by one country alone but require the combined efforts of multiple countries, institutions, and organizations.
-International cooperation is an essential element in addressing these challenges and promoting sustainable peace and economic, social, and educational development.
-The Department of International Cooperation Studies fosters human resources who can play a role in solving increasingly diverse global issues at the forefront of international cooperation in international organizations, governments, private companies, and other fields.
+In today’s society, there is a constant need to address global challenges that cannot be handled by one country alone but require the combined efforts of multiple countries, institutions, and organizations.
+International cooperation is an essential element in resolving these challenges and promoting sustainable peace and economic, social, and educational development.
+The Department of International Cooperation Studies fosters people who can play a role in solving increasingly diverse global issues at the forefront of international cooperation in international organizations, governments, private companies, and other fields.

 The Department of International Cooperation Studies is characterized by the following three points.

-- Respond to the growing need in Japan to nurture global human resources with the advanced academic and practical skills needed by the international community.
+- Striving to meet the growing demand in Japan to nurture global-minded people with the advanced academic and practical skills needed by the international community.

-- In response to the fact that the United Nations, other specialized international organizations, and international development finance institutions are making efforts to recruit talented young Japanese to join them, but have not yet secured enough people to fill the positions.
+- Educating talented young Japanese in response to the fact that the United Nations, other specialized international organizations, and international development finance institutions are making efforts to recruit such people to join them, but have not yet secured enough people to fill the positions.

-- By establishing a program that specializes in fostering human resources for international cooperation in the Graduate School of Global Studies, we will create a system in which students can take not only courses specialized in international cooperation but also related courses from other graduate schools, and develop a new interdisciplinary educational practice within the university.
+- By establishing a program in the Graduate School of Global Studies that specializes in fostering people for international cooperation roles, we will create a system in which students can take not only courses specialized in international cooperation but also related courses from other graduate schools, and develop a new interdisciplinary educational practice within the university.

-In addition to core courses on the roles and functions of international organizations and the private sector, and specialized courses on peacebuilding and international politics, including international cooperation, the program offers a number of coursework courses taught by experts with extensive practical experience in international organizations and international cooperation.
-The curriculum is designed to be practical so that students can be immediately effective in the field of international cooperation.
+In addition to core courses on the roles and functions of international organizations and the private sector, and specialized courses on peacebuilding and international politics, including international cooperation, the program offers a number of coursework subjects taught by experts with extensive practical experience in international organizations and international cooperation.
+The curriculum is designed to be practical so that students can be effective the moment they enter the field of international cooperation.

 In addition, practical programs such as on-the-job training at international organizations are incorporated as elective required courses.